-Professor Vineeta Sinha is Head of Department at the Department of Sociology as well as at the South Asian Studies Programme.
+Professor Vineeta Sinha is Head of Department of Sociology.
 She obtained her MSocSci from NUS and her MA and PhD in Anthropology from Johns Hopkins University.

 Her research and teaching interests include the following areas: Hindu religiosity in the Diaspora; religion-state encounters; religion, commodification and consumption practices; history and practice of sociology; critique of concepts and categories in the social sciences; rethinking the teaching of classical sociological theory.
 She has published articles in a range of peer-reviewed journals and the following monographs: A New God in the Diaspora?
 Muneeswaran Worship in Contemporary Singapore (Singapore University Press & Nordic Institute of Asian Studies, 2005); Religion and Commodification: Merchandising Diasporic Hinduism (Routledge, 2010); Religion-State Encounters in Hindu Domains: From the Straits Settlements to Singapore (Springer, 2011).